kiarakf/kiarakf.github.io/essays/EY Basics Technical Essay.md

 I realize that by now, my routine for these WODs have been pretty similar for each assignment.
 I attempt to do the WOD the first time without help from the screencast, and once I get stuck, I reference the video to help me continue the assignment.
 However, even using the screencast, I still had to ask professor port for some assistance.
 I really don’t think that I have could done anything to better prepare for this WOD.
 The practice that we did in class, as well as the detailed instructions made this WOD an easier task.

+Invoice1_1

+This WOD was another continuation of Invoice 1, similar to Invoice 2.
+For this WOD we are told to create a “running total” instead of computing all of the extended prices.
+Instead of hard coding the computations, we had to use expressions and variables.
+A link to the WOD detail page can be found here.

+For this WOD, I had trouble in a few places.
+The first issue that I struggled with was knowing to separate each section of the table with separate document.write(``) commands.
+Once I did that, I was able to get further along in the assignment.
+I inserted the variables above each separate item, and then ran into my next problem.
+In the instructions it said to not create new variables for each row, but for my first attempt at the WOD, I created new variables (oops).
+Once I deleted the command that created the variables and made it a running variable, like we were supposed to, my page ran correctly.

+In order to prepare for this WOD I did a lot of googling.
+One thing that I had to google was how to fix my running variable issue.
+This WOD was a little different because we were not given the screencast to help us with our issues.
+For some reason, I like doing the WOD’s without the screencast because it forces me to google more.
+Sometimes it is harder to have the self-discipline to not rely on the screencasts given.

+Smartphone Products 3

+For Smartphone Products 3, we used the files from smartphone 2 to create objects and array’s instead of each individual variable for each item.
+The instructions to this WOD is here.

+I really enjoyed doing this WOD.
+I found that I am finally getting the hang of some of the concepts that we are learning in class, especially the objects and arrays section.
+When referencing the readings that were given to us, completing WOD was quite easy.
+The only part that I stumbled on was when creating the loop.
+However, I was able to overcome this struggle by referencing back to one of the assignments we did in lab 10.

+Different than the previous WOD’s, but similar to the Invoice1_1, I have been using the references given to us in the modules and past assignments to help me get through the WOD’s.
+I believe that this forces me to learn the concepts deeper than when I would depend on watching the screen cast.
+For the next WOD I will continue to use the references and assignments that are given to us.
+I believe that I have been able to prepare well for each WOD and found the ways in which I like to complete them.